Amy Cheng, ex-Director/Co-Founder of TheCube Project Space

 Unrestricted

-The current solo exhibition of Philippe Parreno at Winsing Art Place, organized by the Winsing Arts Foundation, explores the diverse forms of contemporary artistic expression through the lens of relational aesthetics.
+Organized by the Winsing Arts Foundation, Philippe Parreno’s solo exhibition, currently on view at Winsing Art Place, explores diverse forms of contemporary artistic expression through the lens of relational aesthetics.
 Featuring six of Parreno’s representative works, the exhibition delves into themes of temporal and spatial dislocation, as well as the blurred boundaries between reality and fiction.
 In parallel, the Foundation has loaned Pierre Huyghe’s Exomind (Deep Water) to the Taipei Biennial.
 Both Parreno and Huyghe are key figures in the development of relational aesthetics in the 1990s and have previously collaborated on several works.